The Legacy of Father Guido Sarducci

-For example, in the Spanish class, you learn “Como esta usted?”
-To which the answer is “Muy bien.”
-This is enough, says Sarducci, because if you take two years of college Spanish, five years later, that’s about all you’ll remember anyway.
-Economics – “supply and demand.”
-Accounting – “assets equal liabilities.”
+For example, in Spanish class, you learn, “Como esta usted?”
+The answer to which is, “Muy bien.”
+“This is enough,” says Sarducci.
+Because, if you take college Spanish, five years later, that’s all you’ll remember anyway.
+In Economics, you learn supply and demand.
+Accounting teaches one thing.
+Assets equal liabilities.

+Hilarious stuff, no doubt.
+But like most good routines, it’s funny because it resembles reality.
+We attend college in order to gain a competitive advantage in the job market.
+A job interview is not a good place to come in second.
 Neither is selling.
-Sales is a winner take all competition and as such, salespeople are among the most frequently trained individuals in the business world.
-Yet studies show that far too often, sales training doesn’t drive improved performance or results.
+Sales is a winner take all competition.
+And as such, salespeople are among the most frequently trained individuals in the business world.
+However, studies show that far too often, sales training doesn’t drive improved performance or results.